microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/call-answer.md

 ### Example 3: Answer a policy-based recording call

-Under the [Policy-based recording scenario](https://docs.microsoft.com/en-us/microsoftteams/teams-recording-policy), before a participant under policy joins a call, an incoming call notification will be sent to the bot associated with the policy.
+Under the [Policy-based recording scenario](https://docs.microsoft.com/microsoftteams/teams-recording-policy), before a participant under policy joins a call, an incoming call notification will be sent to the bot associated with the policy.
-The join information can be found under the **botData property**.
-The bot can then choose to answer the call and [update the recording status](https://docs.microsoft.com/en-us/graph/api/call-updaterecordingstatus?view=graph-rest-1.0) accordingly.
+The join information can be found under the **botData** property.
+The bot can then choose to answer the call and [update the recording status](call-updaterecordingstatus.md) accordingly.

 Here is an example of the incoming call notification that a bot would recieve in this case.